 Studies suggest that chronic anxiety can alter the brain’s decision-making processes, making it harder to trust your instincts.
 This not only affects personal choices but can have professional consequences as well.
 Missed opportunities, delayed projects, or a constant fear of criticism at work can leave you feeling stuck and ineffective.

-With professional support, you can learn tools to quiet the noise of overthinking, build self-trust, and approach decisions with clarity.
+Solution: With professional support, you can learn tools to quieten the noise of overthinking, build self-trust, and approach decisions with clarity.
 Regaining confidence in your choices can be life-changing, empowering you to act decisively and feel at peace with your decisions.

 2. Strained Relationships